Estecka/mc-Variants-CIT-wiki/Item-Properties.md

 When a property has no mandatory parameters  `{"property":"item_type"}` can be condensed to just `"item_type"`.

 #### `transform`
-**Optional**, a single string, or an array of strings.
+**Optional**, a single [transform](#transforms), or an array of transforms.
 Defaults to an empty array.

 A series of transformations applied to the value of the property.
-The order of the items in the array matters.

-Possible transformations are:
+#### `fallback`
+**Optional**

+If specified, the property will never fail.
+If the property is missing or invalid, this string will be used as the property's value instead.

+## Transforms
+### Simple transforms
+Simple transforms take no parameters and are specified as plain string:
 - **`lowercase`**: Converts all upper-cases to lower-cases.
 - **`sanitize`**: Removes all characters that are illegal for an identifier.
 Uppercases are replaced with lowercases, spaces are replaced with underscores, accentuated characters have their accents stripped, and all other invalid characters are removed completely.
 **The result is not guaranteed to be a valid identifier**; for example it may still contain more than one column `':'`.